pachyderm/docs-content/2.3.x/getting-started/wsl-deploy.md

 * `kubectl`

-While PowerShell is included with your standard Windows tools, other components might not be included or enabled.
-Pachyderm recommends that you install Ubuntu WSL because it was tested and verified by our team.
+While PowerShell is included with your standard Windows tools, other components might not be included or enabled. {{%productName%}} recommends that you install Ubuntu WSL because it was tested and verified by our team.

 ## Install Ubuntu WSL

-`pachctl` is a Pachyderm command-line interface that enables you to interact with Pachyderm.
+`pachctl` is a {{%productName%}} command-line interface that enables you to interact with {{%productName%}}.
 It requires a UNIX environment to run correctly.
 Therefore, you need a WSL to run `pachctl` commands.
 We recommend that you install an Ubuntu WSL.
 To install WSL, follow the steps in the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install).